robertgzr/LuaSnip/DOC.md

 <!-- panvimdoc-ignore-end -->

-`c()` expects as its first arg, as with any jumpable node, its' jump-index, and as its second a table with nodes, the choices.
-This table can either contain a single node or a table of nodes.
-In the latter case the table will be converted into a `snippetNode`.
-The third parameter is a table of options with the following keys:
+`c(jump_indx, choices, node_opts)`
+- `jump_indx`: `number`, since choiceNodes can be jumped to, they need their jump-indx.
+- `choices`: `node[]|node`, the choices.
+The first will be initialliy active.
+  A list of nodes will be turned into a `snippetNode`.
+- `node_opts`, `table`. `choiceNode` supports the keys common to all nodes described [here](#node), and one additional key:
   - `restore_cursor`: `false` by default.
 If it is set, and the node that was being edited also appears in the switched-to choice (can be the case if a `restoreNode` is present in both choice) the cursor is restored relative to that node.
-	The default is `false` as enabling might lead to worse performance.
+    The default is `false` as enabling might lead to decreased performance.
 It's possible to override the default by wrapping the `choiceNode`-constructor in another function that sets `opts.restore_cursor` to `true` and then using that to construct `choiceNode`s:
       ```lua
       local function restore_cursor_choice(pos, choices, opts)
           if opts then
               opts.restore_cursor = true
           else
               opts = {restore_cursor = true}
           end
           return c(pos, choices, opts)
       end
       ```

-Jumpable nodes that normally expect an index as their first parameter don't need one inside a choiceNode; their index is the same as the choiceNodes'.
+Jumpable nodes that normally expect an index as their first parameter don't need one inside a choiceNode; their jump-index is the same as the choiceNodes'.

-As it is only possible (for now) to change choices from within the choiceNode, make sure that all of the choices have some place for the cursor to stop at.
+As it is only possible (for now) to change choices from within the choiceNode, make sure that all of the choices have some place for the cursor to stop at!
 This means that in `sn(nil, {...nodes...})` `nodes` has to contain e.g. an `i(1)`, otherwise luasnip will just "jump through" the nodes, making it impossible to change the choice.